nycmeshnet/meshdb/README.md

 source venv/bin/activate
 pip install -r requirements.txt
 ```

-Then, run the tests

-`PYTHONPATH=. pytest .`

-## Integration Tests (The right way™)

-If you want to continuously develop and test things, you probably want to have your IDE and debugger attached directly to the process that is running, which can be a little tricky in a container.
-Fortunately, `venv`s exist, so we can get around this problem pretty easily.

-First, set up the database, as before, but _just_ the database.

-`docker-compose up postgres`

 Then, in a separate window, or in your IDE, you can run the meshdb server